phishy/onedrop/README.md

 ### Building for Desktop Platform

 * There is another repo for building for MacOS, Windows, and Linux.
 You can find that here. [https://github.com/phishy/onedrop-desktop]()

+### Thanks

+We would like to thank [BrowserStack](https://www.browserstack.com/) for allowing us to use their service to do our cross-browser testing with amazing ease.